strangercacaus/nimbus-challenge/README.md

 # Cloudwalk Documentation Crawler and RAG Agent

 An intelligent documentation crawler and RAG (Retrieval-Augmented Generation) agent built using Pydantic AI and Supabase.
-The agent can crawl documentation websites, store content in a vector database, and provide intelligent answers to user questions by retrieving and analyzing relevant documentation chunks.
+The agent can crawl websites, store content in a vector database, and provide intelligent answers to user questions by retrieving and analyzing relevant documentation chunks.

 ## Features

-- Documentation website crawling and chunking
+- Website crawling and chunking
 - Vector database storage with Supabase
 - Semantic search using OpenAI embeddings
 - RAG-based question answering